-That money could be going into your savings account or towards a new car, not your insurer's pockets.
-Learning the different ways you can save money on car and truck insurance can help you hold onto more of your hard-earned cash.
+Our goal is to maximize your coverages at the lowest cost to you.
+Your money should be going towards way more important things than than your insurance carrier's pocket.
+Learning the different ways you can save money on auto insurance can help you hold onto more of your hard-earned cash.

-Part of that foundation is....you guessed it insurance, and one of the most important ways of making sure you are getting the best rates is having good credit.
-I know, I know how annoying is that proper credit is so important these days.
+Part of that foundation is....you guessed it - insurance.
+One of the most important ways to make sure you are getting the best rate is to have a good credit score.
+I know, I know... how annoying is that?
+But proper credit is so important these days.
+Your credit score directly impacts your insurance score.

-Work on ways to improve your credit will be the best way, in the long run, to assure you are getting the best premium for your dollar.
-OR just make sure you're a client with us.
+Working on ways to improve your credit will be the best way, in the long run, to assure you are getting the best premium for your dollar - OR just make sure you're a client with us.

 One of the best tricks to lower your insurance comes from etching your VIN into your windows.
 That's where 10% to 15% discount on comprehensive car insurance can come from, as told by NASDAQ.